PurdueCAM2Project/SE4ML/sphinx-book/source/supervised/chapter_gradient.rst

 :math:`v = - y {\bf j}`

-The slop of the bump affects your actual movement, again by the inner product:
+The slope of the bump affects your actual movement, again by the inner product:

 :math:`\nabla p \cdot v = y \alpha \sin(\theta) {\bf j}`.